kon-ham/kon-ham.github.io/_posts/2021-10-25-difference-between-p-puts-and-return.md

     ["chicken", "butt", " ", nil, 9001]=> nil
     ```

+## Still Confused?
-*If* you are still confused about specific use cases for each of these I would encourage you not to worry about it.
-You can use this for reference later and if you have a specific use-case you need, try to figure it out then.
+I would encourage you not to worry about it.

 What's really important to know between all of these methods is that they're similar but not the same.